The page has been translated by Gen AI.

 Reference

-Modify Snapshot Capacity
+Modify Snapshot Size

-1. All Services > Storage > Block Storage(BM) Click the menu.
+1. Click the All Services > Storage > Block Storage(BM) menu.
 Go to the Service Home page of Block Storage(BM).

 4. Click the Edit button of the Snapshot Capacity item.
 The Snapshot Capacity Edit popup window opens.

-• Generation capacity(%) can be selected in units of 50 between 100 and 500.
+• Generation Capacity(%) can be selected in increments of 50 between 100 and ~500.

 Caution

-• The charges change depending on whether snapshots are used and their size.
-(Example: If the volume size is 10GB and the snapshot creation size is 100%, a total of 20GB charges occur.)
+• Charges vary depending on snapshot usage and size.
+(Example: with a volume size of 10 GB and snapshot creation size of 100%, a total of 20 GB is billed.)

 • If the size after modification is smaller than the original, older snapshots will be deleted first.